-When getting your installation quotes, make sure they are itemised.
-One thing we’d recommend, is fitting a boiler filter (there’s a quick guide to boiler filters here).
+Make sure your installation quotes are itemised.
+One thing we’d recommend is fitting a boiler filter (there’s a quick guide to boiler filters here).

 Worcester actually make their own system filter, in both 22mm and 28mm, depending on the size of the return pipework to your boiler.

-So, when you’re comparing quotes back to back, check to see which ones are offering a system filter to protect your boiler.
+So, when you’re comparing quotes back to back, check to see which installers offer a system filter to protect your boiler.